 Public Seminar serves an informed, non-specialist audience.
 Your article might be:

-- An essay (1,200–1,8000 words).
-An in-depth examination of an event, an issue, or a text.
-Examples might be the equivalent of an op-ed, a revised talk given at a conference, a portion of a work in progress, or a response.
+- An essay (1,200–1,800 words).
+An in-depth examination of a topic or text.
+Examples might be the equivalent of an op-ed, a revised talk given at a conference, a portion of a work in progress, or research paper adapted for a general audience.

-- A review (750–1,8000 words).
-Critical discussion of a book, movie, television show, website, exhibition—anything that a PS reader would care about and that lies roughly within your field of expertise.
+- A review (750–1,800 words).
+Timely critical discussion of a book, movie, television show, website, exhibition—anything that a PS reader would care about and that lies within your field of expertise.

 - A syllabus.
 We invite teachers and scholars to publish syllabi that may be of general interest to readers, or that respond to current events.
 These should be accompanied by a short paragraph that puts the syllabus in context.